-- (75) The Commission will consider compatible with the internal market on the basis of Article 107(3)(b) TFEU aid for reduction of electricity consumption, provided the following cumulative conditions are met: - a. the aid must provide financial compensation only when such compensation is paid for additional electricity not consumed compared to the expected consumption ('counterfactual') in the hour concerned without the competitive bidding process referred in point 75(e) ('additional consumption reduction').
-In order to determine the additional consumption reduction, different methodologies can be used.
-To ensure that aid is only granted for additional demand reduction, Member States should in general take into account incentives from higher energy prices, any incentives from other support payments and schemes, weather conditions, and gaming risks; - b. the aid must be designed to primarily contribute to reaching an electricity consumption reduction target set in Articles 3 and 4 of Regulation (EU) 2022/1854114.
-If the aid is designed to go beyond the targets, the Member State must demonstrate the existence of additional benefits of the aid (for example, reduced energy system costs or reduced gas consumption), which are necessary115 and proportionate to remedy the serious disturbance of the economy while preserving the internal market; - c. the aid must be granted on the basis of a scheme with an estimated volume and budget; - d. aid may be granted in various forms including direct grants, loans and guarantees; - e. the aid must be granted in a competitive bidding process that is open, clear, transparent and non-discriminatory, based on objective criteria that are defined ex ante and that minimise the risk of strategic bidding.
-If a risk of overcompensation is identified, aid must be designed in a way that allows addressing windfall profits, such as by putting in place a claw-back mechanism defined ex-ante; - f. the competitive bidding process(es) should in principle be open to all possible ways to achieve additional consumption reduction, in particular: - i. consumers shifting or avoiding electricity consumption; - ii. behind-the-meter storage, to reduce consumption during peak hours (unless aid would not lead to any additional consumption reduction); and - behind-the-meter electricity generation assets that do not use gas as fuel.
-Member States may choose to exclude generation based on other fossil fuels;
+- b. the aid must be designed to primarily contribute to reaching an electricity consumption reduction target set in Articles 3 and 4 of Regulation (EU) 2022/1854135.
+If the aid is designed to go beyond the targets, the Member State must demonstrate the existence of additional benefits of the aid (for example, reduced energy system costs or reduced gas consumption), which are necessary and proportionate to remedy the serious disturbance of the economy while preserving the internal market; - c. the aid must be granted on the basis of a scheme with an estimated capacity volume and budget; - d. aid may be granted in various forms including direct grants, loans 137 and guarantees 138; - e. the aid must be granted in a competitive bidding process that is open, clear, transparent and non-discriminatory, based on objective criteria that are defined ex ante and that minimise the risk of strategic bidding.
+If a risk of overcompensation is identified, aid must be designed in a way that allows addressing windfall profits, such as by putting in place a claw-back mechanism defined ex-ante; - f. the competitive bidding process(es) should in principle be open to all possible ways to achieve additional consumption reduction, in particular: - i. consumers shifting or avoiding electricity consumption; - ii. behind-the-meter storage, to reduce consumption during peak hours (unless aid would not lead to any additional consumption reduction); and - iii. behind-the-meter electricity generation assets that do not use gas as fuel.
+Member States may choose to exclude generation based on other fossil fuels: - g. with respect to point 83(f), schemes might be limited to one or several categories of beneficiaries in one of the following circumstances: - i. where differences in the characteristics (e.g. duration, frequency of activation) of the services that can be offered by potential beneficiaries are such that offers per MWh cannot be considered comparable; - ii. where Member States can demonstrate to the Commission that competition would not be unduly distorted; or - iii. to ensure timely implementation (e.g. by extending existing schemes);